 Alice Medrich’s chewy, crisp-topped brownies make the most of cocoa powder.
 Smitten Kitchen’s adaptation is made with seven ingredients you’re likely to have in your kitchen (there go the excuses), with walnuts and pecans as options.
 Get the Best Cocoa Brownies recipe.

 Not all brownies are square.
-These vegan rounds have crusty tops and tender, almost melt-away centers.
-To up that ante, add chocolate chips and eat the brownies while they’re warm.
+These vegan rounds have crusty edges, gooey tops. and tender, almost melt-away centers.
+To up that ante, eat the brownies while they’re warm.
 Flax stands in for eggs—no weird, unpronounceable ingredients required.
-Get the Simple Vegan Brownies recipe.
+But there is a surprising secret ingredient: black beans.
+Get the Fudgy Vegan Turtle Brownies recipe.

 These fudgy buttermilk brownies have a hint of tartness in the batter and frosting.
 They pack enough richness to induce a very happy chocolate coma.
 Get the Buttermilk Brownies recipe.